andkab/laravel-joypixels/README.md

 Remember to read the [Joypixels Free License](https://www.joypixels.com/licenses/free) and provide the appropriate attribution.
 Or buy a  [premium license](https://www.joypixels.com/licenses/premium)
 ##
-This code was written by [ChristofferOK](https://github.com/christofferok) and only changed references from emojione to joypixels since they changed their name.
+K](https://github.com/christofferok) and only changed references from emojione to joypixels since they changed their name.

 ## installation